Programs & Subsidies

 Assistive devices program (Adp)

-The Assistive Devices Program through the Ontario Ministry of Health offers a grant that pays a portion of the cost of hearing aids for residents of Ontario who are eligible (usually every 5 years).
+The Assistive Devices Program through the Ontario Ministry of Health offers a grant that pays a portion of the cost of hearing aids, including invisible hearing aids, for residents of Ontario who are eligible (usually every 5 years).

 We will provide you with the ADP paperwork at the time of your fitting and will submit it on your behalf.
 At the time of your fitting, we will also deduct the portion of the hearing aid cost that we anticipate will be paid by ADP so that you don't have to wait to receive reimbursement.